 How to track Sales and Deliveries in eWay-CRM Software

 Before you make eWay-CRM into your CRM, you need to be able to describe your processes.
-And in order to do that, you need to start with the basics.
+And to do that, you need to start with the basics.
 So, let’s look at the common characteristics of all businesses.
 In any business – whatever the business – you must Sell and Deliver.
 That’s it.
 As you already know, most CRMs attempt to cover both processes.
-The problem is that the processes are not exactly on point to the processes you use and they don’t necessarily permit you to focus in on where your business fits within these processes.
+The problem is that the processes are not exactly on point to the processes you use, and they don’t necessarily permit you to focus in on where your business fits within these processes.

 We work with a prominent law firm in the United States that specializes in a unique area of the law.
-Potential clients are referred to this firm by other attorneys in order to handle a specific type of case or matter.
+Potential clients are referred to this firm by other attorneys to handle a specific type of case or matter.
 This law firm‘s “selling process” takes, at most, a phone call, an e-mail and an in-person meeting.
 At that point, the potential client will become an actual client or will look elsewhere.

 At the other end of the spectrum, we work with a company providing IT solutions.
 The selling process for this business is different:

 - The sales representative plans a meeting with the potential customer.

 - They meet to talk about the customers’ requirements and how to satisfy them.